IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/16-smart-contract-4.png)

-Next, choose your `smart-contract` folder as workspace folder to package (1).
+Next, make sure to select the 'V2 channel capabilities' from the drop-down (1).

 ![](./images/17-smart-contract-5.png)

 This will result in a `global-citizen@0.0.1` package under the 'Smart Contract Packages' palette.
-Next, make sure your local fabric is started by checking the 'Local Fabric Ops' palette.
-If you see the message 'Local Fabric (click to start)', click that message to start your local blockchain network.
+Next, make sure your local fabric is started by checking the 'Fabric Environments' palette.
+If you see the message '1 Org Local Fabric (click to start)', click that message to start your local blockchain network.

 Once the network is started, click instantiate (1).
 Make sure the `global-citizen@0.0.1` package is selected when asked which package to select.
 Hit \<Enter\> to accept the defaults on all other questions asked.

 ![](./images/39-smart-contract-9.png)

 The final step in this section is to test whether the smart contract was successfully deployed.
-For this, click on the contract in the Fabric Gateways panel (expand Local Fabric, then click mychannel -> global-citizen@0.0.1).
-Now, select the createProjectPledge (1) method and right-click this method to select 'Submit Transaction' (2).
+For this, click on the contract in the 'Fabric Gateways' panel (expand 1 Org Local Fabric, then click Org1 Gateway -> mychannel -> global-citizen@0.0.1).
+Now, click the createProjectPledge (1) method.
+This opens the Transaction View.

 ![](./images/18-smart-contract-6.png)